-Why You Need Role-Based Access Control
+What is Role-Based Access Control (RBAC)?

-What is Role-Based Access Control?
+What is RBAC?

-At the heart of effective access control is the ability to enable people to use only the resources necessary to perform their roles, whether that is based on their department, seniority, title, or other.
+Role-Based Access Control (RBAC) refers to the restriction of access to parts of a business network based on a person’s defined role within an organization.
+The heart of effective access control is the ability to enable people to use only the resources necessary to perform their roles, whether that is based on their department, seniority, title, or other.

 RBAC rules can be defined in many ways, including RBAC models based on responsibility, authority, or even competency.
 Under the role-based access control definition, non-IT team members may not have access to sensitive data as it is not necessary for them to perform their jobs but based on seniority, they may require slightly more than more junior members.
-Closely monitoring network access is a challenge, but by using role-based access control, companies can secure sensitive data and tightly control access to essential applications.

 Role-Based Access Control Examples